clum-dev/makemake/README.md

 # makemake

-An automatic Makefile generator (mainly used for my sanity).
+An automatic Makefile generator (mainly used for my sanity)

-See `makelist` for file format
+See `_make` for file format